A 10-Point Best Practice Privacy Guide for Working With Google Analytics

 D] Adding a personal commitment form the CxO, Managing Director or Website owner is a nice touch to show how important the organisation takes privacy.

-E] Separate out anonymous collected data from collected personal information.
+E] Separate out anonymous collected data from collected personal information of subscriptions/transactions.
 These are very different situations – no point scaring the vast majority of your visitors with statements about personal information if it is not relevant to them.

 F] Make it easy and clear to understand how people can have their personal information removed if they wish to do so.